What is male-related andropause? Is it even real?

 Because testosterone is so important to the male body, the symptoms of low testosterone may be very widespread and non-specific (2).

 Testosterone is responsible for defining the male gender.
 During adolescence, the reason the male body changes the way that it does is largely due to testosterone levels.

-It's not hard to imagine that the reduction of this very important hormone causing many issues as it decreases.
+It’s not hard to imagine that the reduction of this very important hormone causes many issues as it decreases.

 In addition, many of the symptoms associated with low testosterone and andropause are often pushed aside as symptoms of “getting older” which can make diagnosis difficult for some people.

 These symptoms are NOT normal and should be evaluated further.

 You can see a full list of symptoms that are associated with Andropause and low testosterone below:

 - Weight gain (3) (especially abdominal weight gain)

 - Lower-than-normal energy